slotThe/slotThe.github.io/README.md

 For various definitions of "notable".

 + [Sidenotes][site:sidenotes] with the help of [Tufte CSS][github:tufte-css].
-  Unlike most implementations, [Sidenote.hs][site:sidenotes-hs] supports arbitrary blocks to be placed inside of sidenotes.
+  Unlike most implementations, [SideNotesHTML.hs][sidenotes-hs] on my fork[^1] of the `pandoc-sidenote` library supports arbitrary blocks to be placed inside of sidenotes.

 + In comparison to pandoc's default, better [syntax highlighting][site:pygmentise] via the `pygmentize` command line utility.